 Weight: 18-20 kg Bitches 16-20 kg Health Problems

-The Welsh Springer Spaniel can be prone to hip dysplasia, epilepsy
+The Welsh Springer Spaniel can be prone to hip dysplasia, epilepsy and entropion.

 Around 12-15 years